 Then make a decision to enjoy presenting.
 Seems absurdly simple.
 Enjoying what you do has a positive and animating effect on others.
 At the airport in Brisbane a couple of days ago I bought some Panadol (for a sore knee) and a newspaper.
 The young guy behind the counter could not have been more present, engaging and real for our little transaction.
 I walked away feeling good.

 Enjoyment is contagious and, more importantly, conveys a natural confidence.

 Audiences want you to be good.
 No-one goes to a presentation hoping the presenter is a dud.
 Be a presenter who wants to add value, who is willing to genuinely connect, who speaks simply and clearly and who is comfortable and relaxed.
 This will rapidly dispel the nerves.

-To improve your confidence and communicate with ease, register now for our one day workshop The Confident Communicator.
+To improve your confidence and communicate with ease, register now for our one day workshop the Art Of Influence.
 This workshop will give you the confidence to get your next big idea across the line.